 Also, stay in the car until and unless the officer directs you to get out.
 Finally, don't start rummaging through your back pocket for your wallet and license, or in your glove compartment for your registration, until the officer asks you for them.
 For all the officer knows, you could be reaching for a weapon.

 In general, a police officer who stops you for a traffic violation is not allowed to search your vehicle.
 But there are several exceptions to this general rule.
-(For much more on them, and on this topic generally, see our articles on car searches by police.)
+However, it's important to note that the applicability of these exceptions might depend on the laws of your state.

 After pulling you over, an officer will watch for any sort of "furtive movement."
 A sudden lowering of one or both shoulders, for example, will tip the officer off that you're attempting to hide something under the seat.